All Episodes

 That is unacceptable.

-People were already voting before we even had a debate and so I think that the more you spread out the voting obviously you have different issues with administration potential potential for fraud in different areas but then it's like are we making like one crisp decision as an electorate and you don't really do that anymore.
+And so I think that the more you spread out the voting, obviously you have different issues with administration, potential for fraud in different areas.

 So it's just a little different.

-All right last question and then we'll let you go.
+All right, last question, and then we'll let you go.

-So the three governors that I got to know best in New York were Rick Scott who's now going to be a senator uh Rick Perry of Texas and Bobby Jindal when he was the uh governor of Louisiana the these three governors came up to New York and I I couldn't believe they were up all the time.
+So the three governors that I got to know best in New York were Rick Scott, who's now going to be a senator, Rick Perry of Texas, and Bobby Jindal when he was the governor of Louisiana.

-And I thought what are you taking free New York vacations?
+Are you taking free New York vacations?

 It was never the case.

-They were all competing successfully to get an entice and talk to big businesses in New York with their high taxes, burdensome regulation, uh horrible winners and enticing them to states like Florida where they're gonna get a better style lifestyle and and and be able to produce more of their product at a cheaper rate and get you know much better deals for homes and everything else in between and so many people have moved down there.
+They were all competing successfully to get and entice and talk to big businesses in New York with their high taxes, burdensome regulation, horrible winners, and enticing them to states like Florida where they're going to get a better lifestyle and be able to produce more of their product at a cheaper rate and get much better deals for homes and everything else in between.

-It's gonna hit you, Sean big time.
+It's going to hit you, Sean, big time.

 That's right.

-You I know you give a lot of money to charity.
+I know you give a lot of money to charity.

-I mean you're talking probably you give millions more dollars to charity.
+I mean, you're talking probably you give millions more dollars to charity.

-I mean it would be better off for Florida's economy but I think the money would be better rather than wasted you know in the New York I'm looking at my whole staff my whole staff is looking at me hey stupid why don't you make the move stupid that's what everyone's telling me with their eyes right now.
+I mean, it would be better off for Florida's economy, but I think the money would be better rather than wasted, you know, in the New York City.

-I mean and that's why the only thing that worries me is you got people from these high tax northeast states New Jersey, New York, Massachusetts it's happening people have been leaving states like Michigan and drove but Illinois, California they can move to Florida.
+I mean, and that's why the only thing that worries me is you got people from these high-tax northeast states, New Jersey, New York, Massachusetts.

 They've already helped destroy one state.

-You can't don't go down and ruin the next state that you're living in.
+Don't go down and ruin the next state that you're living in.

-But these people get it, and I think that um we've had a lot of success with folks coming down from from particularly the Midwest.
+And I think that we've had a lot of success with folks coming down from particularly the Midwest.

-Uh I-4 corridors always up for grabs.
+I-4 corridors, always up for grabs.

 That's always a tough spot, right?

-Yeah, so you know, and I actually, I mean, I did better than most Republicans do in Southeast Florida in terms of lowering the margins.
+Yeah, so, you know, and I actually, I mean, I did better than most Republicans do in Southeast Florida in terms of lowering the margins.

-Um, and we did do good in the panhandle.
+And we did do good in the panhandle.

-Now the uh the place that got hit by the hurricane, they did come out and vote, you know, pretty good numbers, but their increase wasn't quite what some of these other counties were.
+Now, the place that got hit by the hurricane, they did come out and vote, you know, pretty good numbers, but their increase wasn't quite what some of these other counties were.

-And I think the hurricane had a lot to do with it, but um, and then we we you know held our own in central Florida.
+And I think the hurricane had a lot to do with it.

-But yeah, Southwest Florida, where you came for Sean was huge, and then you were up in in Northwest Florida for us, too.
+And then you were up in Northwest Florida for us, too.

-Uh Florida is is obviously the top state.
+Florida is obviously the top state.

 It's my second home now.

-So all right, Ron DeSantis, thank you, sir.
+All right, Ron DeSantis, thank you, sir.

-If you want to be a part of the program, quick break, right back, we'll continue.
+800-941-Sean, if you want to be a part of the program.

-Hey, if you're one of thirty-four million Americans that smokes, you know what a hassle it can be.
+Hey, if you're one of 34 million Americans that smokes, you know what a hassle it can be.

 For me, I'm out playing golf and I come back smelling like cigars.